wrenchathome/flip0anims/README.md

 My custom made background graphics for the FlipperZero.

-PS: Some of my animations are featured in [DEXV's Zero firmware!](https://github.com/DXVVAY/Dexv0)

 Curious how to make your own?
 Check out [TalkingSasquatch's Guide!](https://docs.google.com/document/d/e/2PACX-1vR_nZRakD6iwJVQS8Pf4y7Wm4klcucrC7EKVO8m_DQV63To7e-alqD0yaoO3sTygjcChfcRo80Hdeet/pub)

 Should you need help downloading files from GitHub and/or to your Flipper, check out this [guide i wrote](https://raw.githubusercontent.com/wrenchathome/flipperfiles/main/_Guides/How2Flipper.pdf)

-numgen.py is a super short python script to generate the frame numbers for the meta.txt
+numgen.py is a super short python script i use to generate the frame numbers for the meta.txt

+Check out [DEXV's Zero firmware!](https://github.com/DXVVAY/Dexv0) which features some of my animations!

 INSTALLATION: